makersacademy/takeaway-challenge/README_LD.md

 Summary
 -----
-Prices are input in pence and converted to £
+Prices are input in pence as an Integer and converted to £ in a String

 Break down of User Stories
 -----